mtchasekelly/mixed-messages/README.md

 ## Technologies

-The technologies used are JavaScript and Node.js:
+The technologies used are JavaScript, Node.js, and GitBash:

 + JavaScript is used to create the script
++ Node.js enables the script to be executed
-+ Node.js is used to execute the script
++ GitBash is used to run the script